"Tourists Always Arrive Scared of the Desert. They Leave Crying When They Have to Go." — A Bedouin Guide on Wadi Rum

 T.E.
 Lawrence was here.
 That's real.
 He wrote about Wadi Rum in his book "Seven Pillars of Wisdom" and described it as "vast, echoing, and God-like."
 The spring named after him — Lawrence's Spring — is a real place on the standard jeep tour.

-But I'll tell you something tourists don't expect to hear: Lawrence was one small part of this desert's story.
+But here's something tourists don't expect to hear: Lawrence was one small part of this desert's story.
 The Nabataeans were here 2,000 years ago.
 The Thamudic people left inscriptions 4,000 years ago.
-My own family has been here longer than any British officer.
+Salem's own family has been here longer than any British officer.

 The movie is beautiful.
 The desert is more beautiful.
 Come for the desert.